Doctorate in Clinical Psychology

 The programme leads to the award of the degree of Doctor of Clinical Psychology, conferring eligibility to apply for registration as a Clinical Psychologist with the Health & Care Professions Council (HCPC) and for Chartered status with the British Psychological Society (BPS).
 We are based in the Department for Primary Care and Mental Health, in the Institute of Population Health, which is part of the Faculty of Health and Life Sciences (one of three Faculties within the University of Liverpool).

-The Department of Primary Care and Mental Health conducts world class scholarship focusing on theories, models, and interventions relating to primary health care, and support for mental health and wellbeing.
+The Department of Primary Care and Mental Health (PCMH) conducts world class scholarship focusing on theories, models, and interventions relating to primary health care, and support for mental health and wellbeing.
 Our research and teaching activities are directed towards enhancing excellence in primary, community, mental health and social care at both the local and global level.
 These activities are supported through strategic collaborations with health and social care providers, community organisations, and international agencies.
 The Department brings together academic General Practitioners, Applied Psychologists, and Psychiatrists.
 The scholarship activities in the Department focus on specific themes including primary care and mental health across the life-span, public mental health, and/or community-based approaches to primary care and mental health.

 The University of Liverpool has two main libraries: the Sydney Jones Library (mainly for arts and social sciences) and the Harold Cohen Library, which holds the science, engineering, medical and related subject collections.
 A specialist subject librarian provides support for trainees on the DClinPsy programme.